 Reflecting this in both our vision and values, we are pleased to be publishing our annual Modern Slavery and Human Trafficking Statement for this financial year.

-This statement covers the activities of the Group who own and manage approximately 11,000 homes.
-The Group operates mainly in Lancashire but provides Supported Living homes predominantly for people with a learning disability or mental health need nationwide, as well as accommodation for keyworkers in Lincolnshire.
-We also manage two women's refuges and three supported schemes for people facing homelessness.
-The Group also through Progress Lifeline provides telecare and technology enabled care and support services to nearly 23,000 telecare customers and supporting nearly 34,000 customers for all services provided under the Telecare Services, the Auditor recommends that Progress Lifeline is certified to the Quality Standards Framework.
+This statement covers the activities of the Group who own and manage over 10,000 homes.
+The Group operates mainly in Lancashire but provides Supported Living homes predominantly for people with a learning disability or mental health need nationwide, as well as keyworker accommodation in Lincolnshire.
+We also manage two women's refuges and three supported housing schemes for people who are homelessness.
+The Group also provides technology enabled care and support services through Progress Lifeline to over 40,000 customers.

-Our range of housing includes general needs rented housing, supported living, supported housing, housing for older people, shared ownership, key worker accommodation and market-rented accommodation.
+Our range of housing includes general needs, supported living, supported housing, independent living, shared ownership, and keyworker accommodation.

 Our Supply Chain